PedroACFerreira/BonsaiBehavior/README.md

 Created by Pedro Ferreira for the Master thesis "Microglia-mediated remodelling of the cerebellar circuit".

 This project is licensed under the terms of the MIT license.
-If used in published papers, please cite as:
+If used for obtaining data to be published, please cite as:

 Ferreira, P (2019) Custom Bonsai-Rx worklfow for rodent behavior semi-automated analysis. https://github.com/PedroACFerreira/BonsaiBehavior